Trinity College London ESOL: UK ESOL Examinations

 These assessments are offered in Speaking and Listening, Reading and Writing and are available from Entry 1 to Level 2 in the Regulated Qualifications Framework (RQF).
 Trinity is the only examinations board to also offer pre-RQF assessments (non-accredited) in Speaking and Listening – ESOL Step 1 and Step 2.

 ESOL Skills for Life is externally assessed by a Trinity examiner.

 Teaching Qualifications (TESOL/TEFL)

-Trinity College London also offers TESOL (Teaching of English to Speakers of Other Languages) qualifications - this is also known sometimes as TEFL or TESL qualifications.
-Trinity's TESOL qualifications are widely recognised by employers and authorities around the world.

 Qualifications range from those starting out in a teaching career to senior teaching and management posts.